c19witness/uk-covid19-inquiry/2023-02-28_module-3/01_Opening_Statement_by_Ms_Carey__KC.rst

 The identities of these two experts and, indeed, any other expert will be contained in the solicitor to the Inquiry's update notes, and these notes will also provide the topics on which experts are instructed, thereby updating the Core Participants and enabling the Core Participants to comment on those matters.

-My Lady, in the course of the written submissions a number of Core Participants have included suggestions for areas of expert evidence, for example, the Covid-19 Airborne Transmission Alliance has suggested that the effectiveness of PPE might be a potential area.
+My Lady, in the course of the written submissions a number of Core Participants have included suggestions for areas of expert evidence, for example, the Covid-19 :outline:`airborne` Transmission Alliance has suggested that the effectiveness of PPE might be a potential area.

 I have no doubt that you will wish to consider that and, indeed, all of those suggestions after the conclusion of today's hearing.